usnistgov/ndn-dpdk/docs/forwarder.md

 This section guides through face creation and FIB entry insertion commands, in order to complete a simple `ndnping`.
 To try this scenario, you need:

-* two hosts each equipped with an Ethernet adapter.
+* two hosts each equipped with an Ethernet adapter
-* a direct attach cable connecting the two Ethernet adapters.
+* a direct attach cable connecting the two Ethernet adapters
-* NDN-DPDK forwarders activated on both hosts.
+* NDN-DPDK forwarders activated on both hosts

 The hosts are labeled *A* and *B*.
 When you read the example commands, make sure to use them on the correct host.